SUPERCILEX/personal-website/_posts/projects/2022-01-02-file-tree-fuzzer.md

 ---

-[File Tree Fuzzer](https://github.com/SUPERCILEX/ftzz) (FTZZ) is a CLI tool written in Rust that lets you generate pseudo-random directory hierarchies filled with some number of files containing some number of pseudo-random bytes.
+[File Tree Fuzzer](https://github.com/SUPERCILEX/ftzz) (FTZZ) is a CLI tool written in Rust that lets you generate pseudo-random directory hierarchies filled with some number of files, each of which can be empty or contain some number of pseudo-random bytes.
 The *pseudo* part is important: it means FTZZ will generate the exact same directory hierarchy given the same inputs.
 This makes FTZZ useful for benchmarking other programs like `rm` or `cp` since you can run them again and again on the same exact set of files.

 ## Technical overview